MustafaJey/Webpage-Project/README.md

 # Space-Webpage-Project
-This is a website I created during my time in sixthform, this is a website with information about space and redirects to purchase space merch.
-Within this website the languages I used were HTML, php and css.
+This is a website I created under a 2 week deadline during my time in sixthform.
+This website contains information about space and other aspects such as redirects to purchase space merch and more. languages I used were HTML, php and css.